 Version 2015-04-05 includes these changes:

 The Azure File service is now generally available.
-The File services now supports SMB 3.0 as well as SMB 2.1.
+The File service now supports SMB 3.0 as well as SMB 2.1.
 All new and existing storage accounts include a File service endpoint.

 For an overview of using the File service with Windows, see How to use Azure File storage with Windows.
 For an overview of using the File service with Linux, see How to use Azure File storage with Linux.

 The Azure File service now supports Storage Analytics metrics.
 You can configure metrics for the File service from the Azure portal, from PowerShell, from the storage client library for .NET or for Java, or from the REST API.
 Use the Set File Service Properties operation to configure metrics for the File service.
 Use Get File Service Properties to retrieve metrics settings.
 For information about File service metrics, see Storage Analytics.

 Account SAS is a new type of shared access signature at the level of the storage account.
 An account SAS enables you to:

 Delegate access to service-level operations that are not currently available with a service-specific SAS, such as the